Be Thankful for Healthy, Beautiful Skin

-Getting together with family for Thanksgiving promises to bring great food and conversation but what if it could bring your family great skin, too?
+Getting together with family for Thanksgiving promises to bring great food and conversation but what if it could help provide your family with great skin, too?
 There are plenty of Thanksgiving dishes that can help improve the appearance of your complexion, and we’ve done the research so you don’t have to!
 If it’s your turn to be the host, knowing which foods can contribute to glowing, radiant skin will have your family walking out of your house feeling full and beautiful.

 Although cranberries may be the side dish that divides the family, love ’em or not, there’s no denying that cranberries are a great source of antioxidants.2 The more antioxidants, the better for your skin!